Align and Thrive

 Getting Here

-Our Midtown Studio is at 16 West 32nd Street, Suite 1007, 3-5 minutes from Herald Square and a few blocks from Penn Station.
+Our Midtown Clinic is at 16 West 32nd Street, Suite 1007, 3-5 minutes from Herald Square and a few blocks from Penn Station.

 34th Herald Sq.